ebelinski/iosref/_subpages/ipados.md

   - /ipados-versions/
 ---

 Before iPadOS 13, iPadOS was known as iOS.
+Information about which iPads are vintage/obsolete was obtained from <a href="https://support.apple.com/en-us/HT201624">this page</a>.

 <table class="full-width">
   <tr>